 According to Debka, an Israeli security news website, the leadership in Arabia has commanded the cell to step up attacks in the region.
 The commander of the Shura Council, Hisham Saydani alias Abu al-Walid al-Maqdis, was imprisoned by the Palestinian militant group Hamas until recently, when, for an as of yet undisclosed reason, he was released.

 Apparently, Saydani was one of the terrorists centrally responsible for this month’s attack at the Rafah crossing between Egypt and Israel that killed sixteen Egyptian soldiers.
 Egypt demanded that Hamas find Saydani.
 The rocket attack on Sderot on Sunday was a warning from Al Qaeda that Hamas should not comply.

 The same day, Saudi security forces busted two AQAP cells in the kingdom that were planning attacks.
 The cells were in possession of chemical materials for loading into explosive charges.
 Debka asserts that it has sources that connect the Sderot attacks to the cells that were arrested.

-Since the rise of Al Qaeda in the Arabian Peninsula as a national threat in 2009, between five and twelve thousand suspected terrorists have been arrested in Saudi Arabia.
+Since the rise of Al Qaeda in the Arabian Peninsula as a national threat in 2009, between 5- and 12,000 suspected terrorists have been arrested in Saudi Arabia.
 The kingdom may be a proving ground for CIA operatives working to infiltrate Salafi terror cells.